kilanmundera/Splunk2FIR/README.md

 ## Usage
 ### **Using the `splunk2fir` Custom Command with the `splunk2fir(2)` Macro**

-The `splunk2fir` command can be used within your Splunk search pipelines to send search results to FIR, creating a new nugget for each event.
 The app provides a macro called `splunk2fir(2)` for easier usage in Splunk searches.
 This macro is used to simplify the process of passing values to FIR.

 #### Arguments: